- NAME: Janet Yellen

 she became president and CEO of the Federal Reserve Bank of San Francisco.
 In 2010, Yellen was selected to serve as vice chair of the Federal Reserve Board of Governors.
 President Barack Obama nominated her to become the board's chairman in October 2013.

-Born in Brooklyn, New York, in 1946, Janet Louise Yellen has become a leading figure in U.S. monetary policy through her many roles at the Federal Reserve.
+Economist and Federal Reserve Board Chair Janet Louise Yellen was born in Brooklyn, New York, on August 13, 1946.
+She has become a leading figure in U.S. monetary policy through her many roles at the Federal Reserve, and was named Federal Reserve Chair in 2014.
 She attended Fort Hamilton High School, where she excelled in many subjects.
 She also served as editor-in-chief of her school newspaper and became valedictorian of her graduating class in 1963.